javiercha/sillok_books/README.md

 # Sillok Books

-A list of all book title references made in the Annals of the Chosŏn dynasty.
+A list of all book references made in the Annals of the Chosŏn dynasty.
 Coverage: 1392 to 1863.
 37,423 entries.

 Data source: https://www.data.go.kr/data/15053647/fileData.do